CymGen30/STMCD_Android_BasicGpioDemo/README.md

 # STMCD_Android_BasicGpioDemo
-This is a basic demonstration of a USB CDC connection between an Android device and a STM32-Nucleo-F302R8 or STM32-Nucleo-F429ZI.
+This is a basic demonstration of a USB CDC connection between an Android device and a Nucleo-F302R8 or Nucleo-F429ZI, allowing GPIO input and output management.

+This demonstration integrates:
+- a User Interface embedded in an Android application
+- a basic communication protocol over USB CDC class
+- a basic Cortex M4 GPIO management Firmware running on Nucleo-F302R8, communicating with User Interface through STLINK.
+- a basic Cortex M4 GPIO management Firmware running on Nucleo-F429ZI, communicating with User Interface through built-in USB.

 This demonstration provides source files of:
 - Android application,
-- the STM32-Nucleo-F302R8 firmware,
+- the Nucleo-F302R8 firmware,
-- the STM32-Nucleo-F429ZI firmware.
+- the Nucleo-F429ZI firmware.

-# STM32-Nucleo-F302R8 firmware
+# Nucleo-F302R8 firmware
 The project has been setup thanks to CubeMX tool, available on www.st.com.

 BasicGPIODemo.ioc is the CubeMX configuration file project.